arikatlahemanthkumar/portfolio/VERCEL_DEPLOYMENT.md

 This project is configured to work with Vercel's serverless functions:

-- `server.js` exports the Express app for Vercel and also works locally
+- `server.js` serves as both the Express app for local development and the serverless entry point for Vercel
-- `api/index.js` serves as the serverless entry point
+- `vercel.json` routes all requests to the server.js file
-- `vercel.json` routes API requests to the serverless function
+- The Express app serves both the API endpoints and the React frontend

 ### 3. Environment Variables